The Day the Police Ended Their Last Classic-Era Tour

 “After five formative years and five albums, you grow apart,” drummer Stewart Copeland told Musician in 1983.
 “Now, the only thing that the three of us have in common is onstage and on that album.
 That's the only place we achieve synchronicity."

-Still, Copeland, Sting and guitarist Andy Summers hardly coasted during their final months together.
-The trio embarked on a tour of arenas and stadiums that started in July 1983 and wound its way around the world before landing at the Melbourne Showgrounds in Melbourne, Australia, on March 4, 1984.
+Still, Copeland, Sting and guitarist Andy Summers hardly coasted during their final '80s-era months together.
+The trio embarked on a tour of arenas and stadiums that started in July 1983 and wound its way around the world before landing at the Melbourne Showgrounds in Melbourne on March 4, 1984.

-It was widely known this was the last Police show for a while; in a pre-show interview, Copeland freely admitted, “we have no studio time booked; no concerts booked; nothing booked.”
+It was widely known this was the last Police concert for a while; in a pre-show interview, Copeland freely admitted: “We have no studio time booked; no concerts booked; nothing booked.”

-Playing in front of 50,000 people, the Police ran through a set heavy on songs from ‘Synchronicity’ (only ‘Mother’ and ‘Miss Gradenko’ were missing) and covered plenty of chart hits, from ‘Message In A Bottle’ and ‘Don’t Stand So Close To Me’ to ‘Roxanne.’
+Appearing in front of 50,000 people, the Police ran through a set heavy on songs from Synchronicity (only "Mother" and "Miss Gradenko" were missing) and covered plenty of chart hits, from "Message in a Bottle" and "Don’t Stand So Close to Me" to "Roxanne."

-The night ended with an extended version of ‘So Lonely’ that meandered into pop-reggae territory.
-The song felt bittersweet and, well, rather final – making it an appropriate capper on a successful, influential career first act.
+The night ended with an extended version of "So Lonely" that meandered into pop-reggae territory.
+The song felt bittersweet and, well, rather final – making it an appropriate cap on a successful and influential career first act.